billpg/HashBack/README.md

   - This is the requested Bearer token.
 It may be used for subsequent requests with the API.
 - `"ExpiresAt": "2023-10-24T14:15:16Z",`
   - The UTC expiry time of this Bearer token in ISO format.
-- `"HashHex": "(TODO)",`
+- `"TokenHash": "(TODO)",`
-  - The HMAC-256 hash of the UTF-8 bytes of the Bearer token, using the value of `MacKeyHax` from the TokenRequest body as the key.
+  - The HMAC-256 hash of the UTF-8 bytes of the Bearer token, using the value of `HmacKey` from the Initiator request body as the key.

 The response to this HTTPS transaction is `204` to indicate the token was received with thanks.
 An error response indicates there was a problem and the response body should include enough detail to allow a developer to diagnose and fix the issue.
 A redirect response should result in the POST request being repeated a the new URL.